Skagit County Crisis Center

 The Skagit County Crisis Center is a 16-bed crisis, mental health stabilization and sub-acute detox program.
 The center serves Skagit County residents for detox and North Sound County residents who are experiencing a crisis related to their substance abuse and/or mental health challenges.
 Most of the services are available 24 hours a day, 7 days a week.

-- Sub-Acute Detoxification Services - ensures safe withdrawal from alcohol and drugs, provides chemical dependency assessment referrals, and and assists clients to ensue after care is arranged.
+- Sub-Acute Detoxification Services - ensures safe withdrawal from alcohol and drugs, provides chemical dependency assessment referrals, and assists clients to ensue after care is arranged.
 The dedicated staff of SCCC also helps to coordinate treatment.
 This is a non-medical facility that does NOT prescribe medications.

 - Short Term Mental Health Stabilization - offers crisis counseling, medication stabilization, evidence-based programming to identify strengths and personal goals for improved mental health, and referral service assistance through coordinating care with on-going mental health and substance abuse providers.